docker-library/docs/znc/content.md

 If you use any external module, put the .cpp, .py or .pm file to `/znc-data/modules` (you may need to create that directory).

+Musl silently doesn't support `AI_ADDRCONFIG` yet, and ZNC doesn't support [Happy Eyeballs](https://en.wikipedia.org/wiki/Happy_Eyeballs) yet.
-IPv6 is currently disabled in this image.
+Together they cause very slow connection.
+So for now IPv6 is disabled here.